United Microelectronics Corporation (UMC) Shares Rise Despite Market Challenges

-United Microelectronics Corporation (NYSE: UMC)’s stock price has plunge by 1.52relation to previous closing price of 7.91.
-Nevertheless, the company has seen a -0.74% plunge in its stock price over the last five trading sessions.
+United Microelectronics Corporation (NYSE: UMC) has seen a rise in its stock price by 2.76 in relation to its previous close of 7.98.
+However, the company has experienced a 2.12% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in United Microelectronics Corporation (NYSE: UMC) Right Now?

-The price-to-earnings ratio for United Microelectronics Corporation (NYSE: UMC) is above average at 7.11x, while the 36-month beta value is 1.29.Analysts have differing opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+United Microelectronics Corporation (NYSE: UMC) has a price-to-earnings ratio that is above its average at 7.26x. and a 36-month beta value of 1.28.
+Opinions on the stock are mixed, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Sponsored

-The average price point forecasted by analysts for United Microelectronics Corporation (UMC) is $5.30, which is -$0.41 below the current market price.
-The public float for UMC is 2.25B, and currently, short sellers hold a 2.23% ratio of that floaft.
-The average trading volume of UMC on May 01, 2023 was 7.27M shares.
+The average price predicted for United Microelectronics Corporation (UMC) by analysts is $5.30, which is -$0.58 below the current market price.
+The public float for UMC is 2.25B, and at present, short sellers hold a 2.23% of that float.
+On May 08, 2023, the average trading volume of UMC was 6.80M shares.

 UMC’s Market Performance

-UMC’s stock has seen a -0.74% decrease for the week, with a -6.52% drop in the past month and a 2.42% gain in the past quarter.
-The volatility ratio for the week is 2.42%, and the volatility levels for the past 30 days are at 1.94% for United Microelectronics Corporation The simple moving average for the last 20 days is -3.61% for UMC stock, with a simple moving average of 11.14% for the last 200 days.
+UMC’s stock has seen a 2.12% increase for the week, with a -2.73% drop in the past month and a -2.38% fall in the past quarter.
+The volatility ratio for the week is 1.66%, and the volatility levels for the past 30 days are at 1.88% for United Microelectronics Corporation The simple moving average for the past 20 days is 0.39% for UMC’s stock, with a 12.99% simple moving average for the past 200 days.

 Analysts’ Opinion of UMC